Particular/docs.particular.net/nservicebus/messaging/headers.md

 NServiceBus implements the [Correlation Identifier](http://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) pattern by using a `Correlation Id` header.

 Message correlation connects request messages with their corresponding response messages.
-The `Correlation Id` of the response message is a `Message Id` of its corresponding request message.
+The `Correlation Id` of the response message is the `Correlation Id` of its corresponding request message.
+Each outgoing message which is sent outside of a message handler will have it's `Correlation Id` set to it's `Message Id`.

 An example usage of Correlation Identifier within NServiceBus is [callbacks](/nservicebus/messaging/callbacks.md).

+Messages sent from a Saga using the `ReplyToOriginator` method will have their `Correlation Id` set based on the message which caused the saga to be created.
+See [Notifying callers of status](/nservicebus/sagas/#notifying-callers-of-status) for more information about the `ReplyToOriginator` method.

 ### NServiceBus.ConversationId